EqualExperts/you-build-it-you-run-it-playbook/pitfalls.md

 A linear run cost can't happen with Ops Run It.
 One app support analyst on-call for all your foundational systems produces a cost model is $*R*(*1*).
 In addition, the remuneration rate per person *R* can be lower, if your app support team is outsourced.

 On-call standby costs are a key operating model cost, and a linear run cost creates a perception that You Build It You Run It is too expensive.
-If you also suffer from the [Operations manager still accountable pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#operations-manager-still-accountable), on-call funding is a line item in a strained opex budget and it shows linear growth.
+If you also suffer from the [responsible but unaccountable pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#operations-manager-still-accountable), on-call funding is a line item in a strained opex budget and it shows linear growth.

 You Build It You Run It has a [risk of high run costs](https://you-build-it-you-run-it.playbook.ee/what-is-you-build-it-you-run-it/drawbacks#service-reliability), but it's not inevitable.
 Furthermore, run cost alone is a flawed comparison of You Build It You Run It and Ops Run It.
 Operating models are [different insurance policies for different business outcomes](https://you-build-it-you-run-it.playbook.ee/principles#operating-models-are-insurance-for-business-outcomes), and their costs are multi-faceted.
 The [high opportunity costs](https://you-build-it-you-run-it.playbook.ee/introduction#what-is-in-this-playbook) of Ops Run It are unacceptable for digital services.